How to Grow a Carnivorous Pitcher Plant

 - Soil.
 Don’t try to plant pitcher plants directly in the ground.
 They need very specific soil that mimics the bog conditions where they grow.
 Start small with just one or two plants, and keep them in the containers they come in.
 They’ll arrive potted in a sphagnum peat mix, and there’s no need to change that.
 If you’re successful in keeping these plants alive for a few years, you can then proceed to advanced skills like re-potting.

 - Light.
 The sunnier the better when it comes to pitcher plants.
 In the summer, you can move this plant outdoors, especially in hot humid climates where it will thrive.
-Try for 8 hours of direct sun a day.
+Try giving them 8 hours of direct sun each day.

 - Food.
 Of course the fun of growing carnivorous plants is feeding them bugs!
-If you grow yours outdoors, it will feed itself naturally.
+If you grow your pitcher plant outdoors, it will feed itself naturally.
 If you grow your plant indoors exclusively, you may need to feed it small insects like crickets or mealworms from time to time.
 Just drop them down the pitcher—the plant will do the rest.
 (Speaking of crickets, learn all about the crickets and katydids that sing in your garden at night.)

-Winter Dormancy.
 In the winter, pitcher plants rest, like most other plants.
 The pitchers will brown and possibly die back to the ground.
 At this point, the plants want to be chilled (remember, they grow in the eastern U.S., where winters can get pretty darn cold).
 If you live in the southeast, where freezes are rare, you can actually just allow your plant to stay outdoors.
 If you live further north, try overwintering it in a sunny window in a cool room of your house.
 This will give it cooler temperatures but still provide sunlight.
 Don’t overwinter this plant in a garage or basement—it needs more light, even during dormancy.
-(More about dormancy here.)

-If you’re really enjoying growing pitcher plants and want to learn more or try growing some other carnivorous plants, start by reading the book Savage Garden by Peter D’Amato, considered by many the definitive handbook for growing carnivorous plants.
-You’ll also find a huge wealth of information on Barry Rice’s website, The Carnivorous Plant FAQ.
-Growing carnivorous plants takes a little extra work, but if you’re ready to kick your gardening up a notch it could be just what you’re looking for!
+If you’re really interested in growing pitcher plants and want to learn more, start by reading the book Savage Garden by Peter D’Amato, considered by many the definitive handbook for growing carnivorous plants.